mplemay/overzetten/plan.md

     - ~`List[CustomType]`, `Dict[str, CustomType]`~
     - ~`Union` types, `Literal` types~
     - ~Custom Pydantic models as field types~
-- Test mapping relationships to other DTO types.
+- - ~Test mapping relationships to other DTO types.~
 - Test circular mapping references.
 - ~**New:** Test mapping same field to different types in different DTOs.~
 - ~**New:** Test mapping fields that don't exist in SQLAlchemy model (should error).~